 Our most memorable caffeine (Noel) Coffee has a very nostalgic place in my life.
 One memory is from right before our wedding.
 We were at Alex’s parent’s house.
-It was late and I had to drive home so Alex made me some coffee so I could stay awake for the drive.
+It was late and I had to drive home so Alejandro made me some coffee so I could stay awake for the drive.
 The cup he made me was delicious—but so strong I started to have heart palpitations!
 My other memory would be drinking coffee with my dad.
 Before college he would make me a coffee on his espresso machine and we’d sit around and talk.

-(Alex) I don’t drink coffee, but I have strong memories of my grandfather drinking coffee with sweet bread—dipping the sweets in the coffee and reading his Bible.
+(Alejandro) I don’t drink coffee, but I have strong memories of my grandfather drinking coffee with sweet bread—dipping the sweets in the coffee and reading his Bible.

 My current caffeine of choice (Noel) is typically a macha.
 I also love to have coffee when I travel.
 Madison has a good coffee scene and I really like Mighty Peace coffee from Barriques.

 The people I’d love to share a cup of caffeine with are (Noel) Makoto Fujimura, a Japanese artist.
 He has a fascinating perspective on art and faith and how artists intersect with the world.
 We have one of his pieces and it would be fun to meet him.
-I’d like Alex to get to meet Steven Spielberg one more time—he’s met him twice and I think there should be a third meeting!
+I’d like Alejandro to get to meet Steven Spielberg one more time—he’s met him twice and I think there should be a third meeting!
 I’d also pick Malala.
 She just blows me away.

-(Alex) I’d pick José Mujica.
+(Alejandro) I’d pick José Mujica.
 He was a political prisoner in Uruguay who eventually became the president of the country—basically their Mandela.
 He applied so much mercy and grace during his administration, one of the rare political figures with a strong sense of moral responsibility.

 I’d also love to have met Fred Rogers.
 He was focused on helping young lives express their emotions in a healthy way.
 He feels like a kindred spirit and I’m very connected to his spirit.

-World problem that could be solved with the right amount of caffeine: (Alex) I wish we could value people where they are instead of trying to change them or force them into a mold.
+World problem that could be solved with the right amount of caffeine: (Alejandro) I wish we could value people where they are instead of trying to change them or force them into a mold.
 I wrestle with that daily—why don’t we accept and value people?
 I’ve spoken to so many people who didn’t feel loved or cared for.
 Who felt so isolated.